Saints Philip and James, Apostles

 Philip comes across as someone who is rather innocent and naïve, and it takes him some time to acknowledge the full identity of Jesus.

 The naivety of his character comes across in two incidents in the Gospel, one of which is described in the Gospel reading.
 The other took place when Jesus had crossed Lake Galilee in a boat with his disciples and was faced by a huge crowd of people waiting for him (John 6:1).
 The people were hungry in both body and spirit.
-Knowing how he was going to deal with the situation, Jesus teasingly asked the simple Philip where they could get bread to feed such a huge crowd.
-John comments, that Jesus:
+Knowing how he was going to deal with the situation, Jesus teasingly asked the unassuming Philip where they could get bread to feed such a huge crowd.
+John comments that Jesus:

 …said this to test him, for he himself knew what he was going to do.
 (John 6:6)